Learn More!

 Connecting people, information, and technology is at the core of the academic and research programs here at the iSchool.
 The Master of Science in Information Science (MSIS) degree program builds on that by preparing students for careers as information professionals, including systems analysts and designers, database developers and managers, information security experts, and more.
 This 36-credit program can be completed in three semesters (depending upon course schedules) of full-time study or as many as four years of part-time study.

-The normal full-time course load is nine to 12 credits per term; thus a full time student will complete the program in three or four terms.
-Those needing to complete the degree program in one academic year (three terms) must be available for both day and evening courses.
+The normal full-time course load is 9 to 12 credits per term; thus a full time student will complete the program in three or four terms.
+Those needing to complete the degree program in one academic year (three consecutive terms) must be available for both day and evening courses.
 The normal part-time course load is six credits per term, which permits part-time students to complete the program in six terms.

 The MSIS degree program must be completed within four years of the first term in which courses were taken after admission.

 To maintain active student status, students must register for at least three credits during one of the terms of the calendar year.
-It is recommended, however, that part-time students register for at least six credits during two of the three terms of the academic year to maintain reasonable progress through the program.
+It is recommended that part-time students register for at least six credits during two of the three terms of the academic year to maintain reasonable progress through the program.

 • United States Steel Corporation